oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-to-Other-Microservices/non-helidon-rest-clients.md

 }
  ```

- Looking at the code you'll see that the filter method is the key functionality, when called by the proxy it will remove any existing authentication form the request and create a new one.
+Looking at the code you'll see that the filter method is the key functionality, when called by the proxy it will remove any existing authentication from the request and create a new one.

  All we need to do now is to register it when the RestClientBuilder is creating the proxy for us